 Have you been Ordained an Elder?
-The Candidate answers: I have.
-The Vice-Steward asks:

 Have you observed, and will you continue to observe, the practices of repentance; daily spiritual study, meditation, and prayer; celibacy before marriage and fidelity within it; maintaining Sunday as a day of rest, spiritual focus, and family, free from work and spending of money; completely abstaining from tobacco; not eating gluten; drinking alcohol, if ever, only in moderation; eating in a healthy and moderate manner and exercising to keep your body fit and strong; and avoiding excessive consumption of caffeine and refined sugar?